maktoobgar/scene_manager/README.md

 * [X] You can create instance of a scene just by calling the scene with a key
 * [X] Transition is so much customizable
 * [X] `SceneManager` tool will ignore scenes inside folders with `.gdignore` file beside them
+* [X] Loading scenes interactive is possible.
+(Loading scene code example added)
+* [X] Ability to limit how much deep scene manager is allowed to record previous scenes which affects in changing scene to `back`(previous scene) functionality
+* [X] Ability to hide scenes in a list (Just Godot4)
+* [X] Ignoring a specific scene in ignores list section is possible (Just Godot4)

 ## How To Use?